Prescott Ghost Talk 2014

 Where Arizona Legends Come Alive!

-Proceeds from the fundraiser benefit youth programs at PCA and our co-producer, West Yavapai Guidance Clinic Foundation
+Proceeds from the fundraiser benefit PCA's Youth Scholarship Program and Youth Programs of our co-producer, West Yavapai Guidance Clinic Foundation

 Goblins, Ghouls, Ghosts, and Monsters To Invade the PCA

 Arizona legends will come alive Oct.
 23-24 during Ghost Talk 2014, part of the City of Prescott's Sesquicentennial Celebration